fearrais96/Modelling-Crystallization-Process-with-Universal-Differential-Equations-UDE-/README.md

 This is an implementation of Universal Differential Equations in Python for modeling the potassium sulfate batch crystallization in water, considering nucleation, growth, and dissolution.

-The performance of the UDE is published in Chemical Engineering Research and Design in an article entitled "Improved Modelling of Crystallization Processes by Universal Differential Equations".
+The performance of the UDE is published in Chemical Engineering Research and Design in an article entitled "Improved Modelling of Crystallization Processes by Universal Differential Equations" (https://doi.org/10.1016/j.cherd.2023.11.032).

 # Data